Aquaculture with Wicking

 How much does Recirculating Aquaculture System cost?

 The size of the system to be installed will affect the price of the installation.
-A RAWW System consisting of a tunnel size of 6metres by 10metres, comprising of a pond (3metres x 2metres) , and 2 wicking beds costs ZAR150,000.00.
+An estimated cost of installing a RAWW System consisting of a tunnel size of 6metres by 10metres, comprising of a pond (3metres x 2metres) , and 2 wicking beds is ZAR150,000.00.

 Which species are cultured in Recirculating Aquaculture System?